Tara-Louise/Party-Game-Market-Analysis-CCU-Revenue-Sales-Estimation-Part2-/README.md

 Provide transparent, reproducible methodology for forecasting

-🛠 Technologies Used
+# Technologies Used

 Python, Pandas – Data cleaning and calculations

 Plotly – Interactive charts

-HTML – Packaging visualisations for sharing and presentatio
+HTML – Packaging visualisations for sharing and presentation